Upper bounds for integrated information: Upper bounds for mechanism integrated information

 All the proofs are provided in \nameref{S3_Appendix}. $|M| - |\bar{M}|$ is the number of units that need to be causally marginalized to calculate $\pi_e(Z_i=z_i \mid \bar{m})$ from $\pi_e(Z_i=z_i \mid m)$, which can also be thought of as the number of causal connections cut from the unit $Z_i$.
 Throughout this manuscript, cutting a (causal) connection between a unit at $t$ and a unit at $t+1$ refers to recalculating the conditional probability distribution of the output by causally marginalizing out the input unit.
 Furthermore, this bound does not depend on the state of the purview unit $z_i$ and it holds for any state, not just the maximal state selected in Eq \eqref{eq:purview_state_e_def}.
 The result in Lemma \ref{lem:pi_ratio} can be generalized as: \begin{restatable}[]{Lemma}{numconnectionslem} Given a mechanism $M$ in state $m$, a purview $Z$ in state $z$, and a partition $\theta$, we have:

-where $\mathcal{N}(\theta)$ is the total number of connections cut by the partition $\theta$. \end{restatable} This result is general in the sense that it holds for any partitioning that removes an arbitrary subset of connections, even if it does not divide the mechanism-purview pair into independent parts.
+where $\mathcal{N}(\theta)$ is the total number of connections cut by the partition $\theta$. \end{restatable} This result is general in the sense that it holds for any partitioning that removes an arbitrary subset of connections, even if it is not a valid partition and does not divide the mechanism-purview pair into independent parts.
+Therefore, it does not depend on the constraints imposed on the partitions.
+Lemma \ref{lem:pi_ratio} and Lemma \ref{lem:num_connections} establish a connection between the number of connections severed by a partition and the value of the integrated information.
+This can help us to develop a more intuitive understanding of mechanism integrated information.
+In words, the mechanism integrated information, as defined in \cite{Albantakis2023IntegratedTerms}, counts the number of causal connections that need to be severed to disintegrate the mechanism into causally independent parts.

 As shown in Eq \eqref{eq:mip}, to find the partition that makes the least difference, we normalize the difference between the unpartitioned and partitioned repertoires by $\mathcal{N}(\theta)$.
 This makes the comparison between the partitions that sever different number of connections fair.
 Using Lemma \ref{lem:num_connections} and the fact that the informativeness term is a bound for the integrated information, we can readily state our first main result.
 Theorem \ref{thm:single_mechanism} states that the integrated information of mechanism $M$ over a purview cannot be larger than the total number of potential connections between them.
+In other words, to disintegrate a maximal integrated mechanism we need to severe \emph{all} causal connections between the mechanism and the purview.
 This holds both for the cause and the effect sides.

 \begin{restatable}{Theorem}{singlemechthm} For a mechanism $M \subseteq S$ in state $m$, a candidate cause purview $C$, and a candidate effect purview $E$, we have:

 where $|E|$ and $|C|$ denote the size of the candidate effect and cause purviews, respectively. \end{restatable}